jhipster/jhipster-guides/guides/02_continuous_integration.md

 repository, any push or pull request will trigger the build and tests using the <walkthrough-editor-open-file filePath="BugTrackerJHipster/.travis.yml">configuration file.</walkthrough-editor-open-file>
 This is what we are going to do for the BugTracker project.

-1. Signin to [Travis CI website](https://travis-ci.org/) with your GitHub account
+1. Sign in to [Travis CI website](https://travis-ci.org/) with your GitHub account

 2. Go to your [repository list](https://travis-ci.org/account/repositories)